web-km200/web-km200/README.md

 # Derive the decryption key
 The decryption key is created from 3 pieces of information:
 - The gateway password of the Web KM200 device as printed on a sticker on the outside of that device, without the dashes.
-16 charecters.
+16 characters.
 Example: NeUCsyQMLVYqKJec
 - The private password previously created in the smartphone app.
 Example: HnE75f+a%aXP
 - A sequence of 32 magic bytes.
 These:
     0x86, 0x78, 0x45, 0xe9, 0x7c, 0x4e, 0x29, 0xdc, 0xe5, 0x22, 0xb9, 0xa7, 0xd3, 0xa3, 0xe0, 0x7b, 0x15, 0x2b, 0xff, 0xad, 0xdd, 0xbe, 0xd7, 0xf5, 0xff, 0xd8, 0x42, 0xe9, 0x89, 0x5a, 0xd1, 0xe4